SciML/Sundials.jl/README.md

 on the fly (JIT), so it is also possible to quickly recompile a system to model structural changes to the system.

-I plan to use Sundials in [Sims](https://github.com/tshort/Sims.jl), a Julia package to support equation-based modeling for simulations.
+I use Sundials in [Sims](https://github.com/tshort/Sims.jl), a Julia package to support equation-based modeling for simulations.
 Sims is like a lite version of Modelica.
-Sims currently uses DASSL.
+Sims can currently use Sundials or DASSL.

 API
 ---